mipmc/anki/README.md

 # The Result

-I'll produce Anki Learning cards from the corrected `anki.csv` files and share them [here](https://ankiweb.net/shared/info/1055164593).
+I'll produce Anki Learning Cards from the corrected `anki.csv` files and share them [here](https://ankiweb.net/shared/info/1055164593).
 They can be used wherever Anki can be installed.
 On my Android smartphone it looks like this:

 ![Anki Learning Cards Structure](screenshots/structure.png "Anki Learning Cards Structure")

-The Anki cards are structured into lessons and units as the original audio course.
+The Anki Cards are structured into lessons and units as the original audio course.

 I've made three types of learning cards:
 1. Listening